Water is an essential you need to store for emergencies. Not only do you need it for drinking, but you also need water for preparing food and hygiene.

-Use buckets to save water graywater when washing your hands, clothes or dishes.
+Use buckets to save water graywater when washing your hands, clothes, or dishes.
 You can use this to flush toilets.
 For example, I have a friend who permanently disconnected the drain pipe under his bathroom sink.
-He put a bucket under it to collect water and uses this water to flush the toilet.
+He puts a bucket under it to collect water and uses it to flush the toilet.

 Hand Washing Stations:

 Instead of just pouring water directly over your hands, you can do things like creating a “tippy tap” for washing hands with less water.
 See examples of water-conserving handwashing stations here.

 During a long-term disaster, you would eventually have to wash some clothes.
 Washing and rinsing clothes wastes a lot of water, though.
 A better solution is to make a “bucket washing machine.”

 There are also plenty of water-conserving off-grid washing machines you can buy.